 Buxton Spice, a novel, is a coming of age story set in the multi-racial society of Guyana disintegrating under a corrupt government.
 Buxton Spice was auctioned in London between major publishers and was published by Phoenix House, Orion UK 1998, and by Dutton/Plume, USA 1999, Beacon Press USA 2004.
 Buxton Spice was long-listed for the Orange Prize and has received international critical acclaim.
 The novel was serialised for radio by BBC Radio 4 and was also published in five foreign languages.

-The Grenada Chocolate Family: A Mama LeSedi Story, a children’s book facilitated and edited by Oonya Kempadoo, is an educational Grenadian chocolate story, by children, for children ages 6-10yrs.
-Drawings for the story by the children led to artist and volunteer Sara Scodeller illustrating it, in consultation with Grenadian illustrator Stacey Byer.
-This story was made into a colouring book to expand its educational use and support more local creative expression and art.
+The Grenada Chocolate Family: A Mama LeSedi Story, a children’s picture book facilitated and edited by Oonya Kempadoo, is an educational Grenadian chocolate story, by children, for children ages 6-10yrs.
+Drawings for the story by the children led to artist and volunteer Sara Scodeller illustrating it, in consultation with Grenadian illustrator Stacey Byer, as a picture and colouring book.
 The Grenada Chocolate Family was the winner of Best in the World Charity and Fundraising title at the 2017 Gourmand World Cookbook Awards, along with four additional regional awards: Best Caribbean Cuisine Book, Best Children’s Food Book, Best Chocolate Book and Charity & Fund Raising.
 All proceeds from the sale of this book go towards the continued public service of the non-profit, Grenada Community Library and Resource Centre, in St George’s Grenada.
 Written in the Creative Writing program at the library, for participation in the Grenada Chocolate Fest 2015.

 Bibliography of published work